aappddeevv/scalajs-reaction/README.md

 helps you find the easiest way to access the components in your application.
 This library does not force many conventions on your code and the core is quite small now that it is based on hooks.

+This facade requires more scala.js code near interactions with UI toolkits.
+Higher level components, e.g. composition of smaller components, can use more idiomatic scala constructs.

 ## Usage